wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 <u>Key Features of the Renaissance</u>

 * The Renaissance is perhaps best known for its art.
-Renaissance art employed realistic linear perspective and portrayal of light and shadow, and contained subjects from both religious and classical Greek/Roman themes.
+Renaissance art employed realistic linear perspective and portrayal of light and shadow.
 The artistic and scientific contribution of polymathic figures such as Leonardo Da Vinci and Michelangelo inspired the term **"Renaissance man"**.
 * The revival of interest in Classical literature and ideals also led to an intellectual movement known as **Humanism**; a human-centered worldview that celebrated individual achievements, potential, and virtue.
 Renaissance humanists sought to create a citizenry that can speak and write with eloquence.
 While Humanism is more secular in some aspects, most humanist are still Christians.
 It wouldn't be until the Enlightenment that secularism gained more prominence.
 * The number of world-changing scientific and artistic achievements during the Renaissance is too numerous to list.
 In 1440, the printing press was invented.
 In 1492, Christopher Columbus discovered the new world, sparking the Age of Discovery.
 In 1494, Luca Pacioli formalized modern accounting (double-entry bookkeeping).
 In 1503, Leonardo Da Vinci painted the Mona Lisa.
 Around the same time, Michelangelo sculpted David.
 In 1543, Nicolaus Copernicus formulated his heliocentric view of the universe.

-# Enlightenment - 1700 AD
+# Enlightenment - 1700

+> "Dare to be wise!" - Immanuel Kant

+The Age of Enlightenment, also known as the Age of Reason, was an intellectual and political movement that occurred in Europe during the 17th and 18th century.
+Broadly speaking, the Enlightenment is characterized by **Rationalism**: the belief that humans can determine truth, understand the universe, and improve society through reason and empirical observations rather than superstitions and religious dogmas of the past.
+All throughout Europe, philosophers and scientists circulated their ideas at academies, lodges, literary salons, coffeehouses, and in printed media.
+It was a golden age of scientific and intellectual discourse.

+Many of the ideas we hold dear today emerged during the Enlightenment.
+For example:

+* **Rational Inquiry** - Emphasis on reason and critical thinking.
+We should question authority, challenge existing beliefs, think for ourselves rather than relying on a pre-defined set of rules or dogmas.
+* **Secularism and Religious Toleration** - The Church shall be separated from the State.
+While the state is responsible for maintaining order and enforcing law, matter of religious belief should be between Man and his God without any government coercion.
+An official state religion should not exists.
+Political decisions should be made based on reason, evidence, and towards the common good rather than to the benefit of any particular religious organization.
+* **Primacy of the Individual** - All men are born equal with the right to life, liberty, and pursuit of happiness.
+* **Freedom of Thought** - "I disagree with what you say, but I will defend to the death your right to say it."

+The exact dating of the Enlightenment is fuzzy as there is considerable overlap with the Scientific Revolution that came before, and the Industrial Revolution that came afterwards.
+Some date the beginning of the Enlightenment to the publication of Rene Descartes' *Discourse on the Method* published in 1637, where he proclaimed: "Cogito, Ergo Sum", or "I think, therefore I am".
+This famous quote shifted the epistemological discussion from external authority to internal certainty.
+Most scholars place the end of the Enlightenment around 1800, choosing the Reign of Terror during the French Revolution or the subsequent Napoleonic Wars as a convenient point in time.
+It should also be noted that there is considerable regional variations during the Enlightenment.
+Not all societies experienced these transitions the same way, if at all.

+In response to a sneering question: "What is Enlightenment?", Emmanuel Kant published an essay in Berlin Monthly in 1784 that perfectly encapsulates this period of profound change:

-> "Enlightenment is man's emergence from its self-incurred immaturity" - Immanuel Kant
+> "Enlightenment is man's emergence from his self-incurred immaturity. [...]
+This immaturity is self-imposed when its cause lies not in lack of understanding, but in lack of resolve and courage to use it without guidance from another. *Sapere Aude!* - 'Dare to be wise!' - that is the motto of enlightenment." - Immanuel Kant

-Age of Enlightenment.

-Reason, Science, Individual Rights, Skepticism towards aristocratic authorities

-individualism

-secularism

-tolerance

-knowledge and literature
+# Rene Descartes - 1600

+Rene Descartes was a French philosopher, mathematician, scientist.
+Considered by many as the father of modern philosophy, he laid the foundation for continental rationalism and

+* **Mathematical Achievements** - Laws of refraction, x,y,z as the unknown variable. a,b,c as known.
+Cartesian coordinates.
+* **I think therefore I am** -
+* **Mind-body Dualism**